-Imminently dangerous machinery 107.17 or equipment.
-When the labor commissioner or his inspector shall discover or have reason to believe that any provision of the employment safety laws or any rule is being violated by a piece of machinery or equipment which is so defective as to cause imminent danger to life, health, or safety, this section shall apply rather than section fifteen (15) of this Act.
+Imminently dangerous machinery or equipment.
+When the labor commissioner or his inspector shall discover or have reason to believe that any provision of the employment safety laws or any rule is being violated by a piece of machinery or equipment which is so defective as to cause imminent danger to life, health, or safety, this section shall apply rather than section 88A.15.
 The labor commissioner or his inspector shall cause to be served on the person or persons violating the same, in the manner provided in the rules of civil procedure, a written notice to comply with the same and to refrain from using such piece of machinery or equipment until such defect is corrected.
-The notice shall specify the defect and violating.
+The notice shall specify the defect and violation.
 Pending the service of the written notice, the labor commissioner or his inspector may give oral notice to refrain from using such piece of machinery or equipment until such defect is corrected, but such oral notice shall not be effective for more than two (2) hours.

-If such piece of machinery or equipment violates any provision of the employment safety laws or any rule, any person using such piece of machinery or equipment in violation of such notice shall be guilty of a misdemeanor and upon conviction shall be punished as provided in section fifteen (15) of this Act.
-Such violation shall be prosecuted as provided in section fifteen (15) of this Act.
+If such piece of machinery or equipment violates any provision of the employment safety laws or any rule, any person using such piece of machinery or equipment in violation of such notice shall be guilty of a misdemeanor and upon conviction shall be punished as provided in section 88A.15.
+Such violation shall be prosecuted as provided in section 88A.15.

-Any aggrieved person by any action of the labor commissioner or his inspector under this section may appeal to the commission as provided in section sixteen (16) of this Act, or may commence an action in the district court in the county in which the alleged violation occurred.
+Any aggrieved person by any action of the labor commissioner or his inspector under this section may appeal to the commission as provided in section 88A.16, or may commence an action in the district court in the county in which the alleged violation occurred.
 The written notice under this section shall not be suspended during such proceedings unless an injunction is granted by the court.